Misterio77/website/_src/cv.md

 Our team built our systems from the ground up - including mobile apps, fleet management and billing systems; leveraging Cloud of Things technologies.
-I mostly work with automation, databases, and service architecture; I've championed development cultural changes, making me the person in charge of CI/CD, version control, and cloud infrastructure.
+I mostly work with declarative infrastructure, deployments, databases, and service architecture; I've championed development cultural changes, making me the person in charge of CI/CD, git repositories, and cloud infrastructure.

 ### Communication Intern (2020-2020)